mautic/user-documentation/docs/getting_started/how_to_install_mautic.rst

   For troubleshooting ``ddev start``, paste ``ddev config global --nfs-mount-enabled=false && ddev config --nfs-mount-enabled=false`` and try again.

+This spins up a DDEV instance - by default at https://mautic.ddev.site - and also gives the option to set up Mautic ready for you to use.
+This runs through the Composer install process, and installs Mautic at the command line with a default username of ``admin`` and password of ``mautic``.

 Installing with Composer
 ************************